lescardone/lescardone.github.io/_projects/2021-05-14-icu-classification.md

 *BASELINE MODEL*

 I created two baseline logistic regression models.
-I selected logistic regression because I believed the probability % for each class could potentially aid doctures further.
+I selected logistic regression because I believed the probability % for each class could potentially aid doctors further.

 The first model only used the feature with the highest correlation with the target (highest glucose concentration).
 The second model used the top 15 features most correlated with the target.